YOUTH ETHICS SUMMIT: JULY 2020

 - Any youth led non-profit or for-profit organization executing projects in the YEAP focus areas.
 The organization must have been duly registered for at least 6 months.

 - Individual youths executing projects in the YEAP focus areas or have clear ideas on how to tackle specific unethical practices within the YEAP focus areas

 - Members of partner organizations with concrete proposals and proven track record of similar project execution can apply.

-- Partnerships, synergies and coalitions of any two or more of these recognized bodies is strongly encouraged.
+- Partnerships, synergies and coalitions of any two or more of these recognized bodies are strongly encouraged.